Chapter 1:

 As his games and videos powered down, he looked to his clock.
 5:15AM - same as every other day.
 He quickly got up from his chair and gave his legs a minute to re-circulate blood.
 Once that was done, he walked around his bed and made his way to the bathroom.
 He had about fifteen minutes to do everything that he needed to do before it would cause a problem, and that was not an ordeal he felt like facing.

 He moved through this small portion of his day like it was clockwork, because it was.
 The rest of his relatives typically awoke around 5:30 to begin getting ready.
 They all slept upstairs in the intended bedrooms, and usually wouldn't make their way down to the first floor for at least an additional twenty minutes.
-That gave him enough time to take one more trip to the bathroom and quietly make a trip to the kitchen.
-The goal was simply to make sure that nothing had been left out-of-place from the night before.
-He was meant to act as if he didn't exist, and that meant he needed to leave as minimal a trace as possible.
-He quietly put things back in their homes, taking in deep breaths of the non-stale air that he was used to from his room.
+That gave him enough time to take care of necessities and clean up any trace of his existence.
+He was not meant to be seen, and that meant no evidence left behind.
+He moved with practiced precision, taking in deep breaths of the non-stale air from outside his room.

-He made his way back into the first floor bathroom, which had the only direct door leading to his bedroom.
-He quietly closed the door, pulled the curtains shut, and changed for bed.
+He quietly retreated to his bedroom, pulled the curtains shut, and changed for bed.
 Above his head, he could hear that the rest of the household was coming online.
 Someone was walking around, another person was in the shower.
 There was a small echo of laughter as someone finished some early-morning joke.
 He was safe at this point, though.
 Now in pajamas, he crawled into bed and got himself completely under the covers.

 Sota hopped out of bed and turned off his alarm.
 He showered, got dressed, packed up his stuff and left the house with monotonous precision.
-He grabbed the keys to "the Beater", the only car that he was allowed to use, and the $10 that had been left for him on the table to feed himself for the day.
-As soon as he had everything, he got himself up and out of the house.
+He grabbed the keys to his car and grabbed $10 from his "survival funds".
+He then swiftly retreated out of the house, started the car, and began on his way.

 "Hello?"